 Examples of Hydropower:

-• Three Gorges Dam (China): The world’s largest hydroelectric dam.
+- Three Gorges Dam (China): One of the largest hydroelectric projects in the world.

-• Bhakra Nangal Dam (India): Supplies electricity and irrigation water.
+- Bhakra Nangal Dam (India): Provides electricity and irrigation support in India.

 4. Biomass Energy